This page was last updated January 6th 2021. No further updates and maintenance will be performed on it.

 What makes Three Happy Brewers stand out among other breweries is the accent they place on styles rather than their use of adjuncts and convoluted recipes.
 While other breweries focus on various hop and malt combos, THB embark on a journey to rediscover and show their own take on both traditional, as well as newer beer types.
 This isn’t to say that they will shy away from trying out the odd fruity number, as well as collaborating with other breweries to tackle new ideas.

-While they’ve been on the market for just over 1 year, THB and their ‘Always happy’ tag line found a spot in the hearts of both beer lovers and breweries.
-Not only have they doubled their production line with four shiny fermenting vessels this year, they have also participated in quite a few collaborations.
-So far, they have started making customized beers for some of the bars, pubs and private contractors around Bucharest, and they also took a couple of gypsy brewers under their wing, the recently launched Anagram Brewery and Dead Men Hops.
+Three Happy Brewers and their ‘Always happy’ tag line found a spot in the hearts of both beer lovers and breweries within a year of their opening.
+Not only have they doubled their production line with four shiny fermenting vessels in 2018, they have also participated in quite a few collaborations.
+So far, they have started making customized beers for some of the bars, pubs and private contractors around Bucharest, and they also took a couple of gypsy brewers under their wing.

 Their beers are easily available throughout the country, either by 330ml bottles or on draft.
-Check out the map on their website for your nearest place stocking their brews, or get them online from Berero Store.
+Check out the map on their website for your nearest place stocking their brews.

 - Australian Pale Ale – 5.5% ABV